 Kluger says that although other recommendation engines like Amazon rely on many digital factors of user behavior to arrive at a recommendation, these Coy and Brasky booksellers take this information in through simple user observation.
 (Unfortunately, Coy Books has since closed, as have most small bookstores.)

 Contenting ourselves with the analytics we have, let us pause for a few extra moments at the top-viewed pages and see if we can pull out more details around the user experience.
 Here are a few questions to ask:

 - Why do these popular topics matter so much to readers?
-Are there top problems or questions users are running into that lead them to these topics?
+Are there trending problems or questions users are running into that lead them to these topics?

 - Do the topics in these popular topics align with any particular user demographic or business scenario?

 - What can users actually do with the information on these pages?
 Can we get a sense of their coding workflows and scenarios based on these topics?

 - Conversely, what topics are users not viewing?
 What pages have the shortest page view time and the highest bounce rates?